davidjbuchanan/MS2-Fledgling/README.md

 ## UX

 The website was designed for the purpose of the Code Institute's Interactive Frontend Development Milestone Project Submission.
-The brief required a a front-end web application consisting of one or more HTML pages with significant interactive functionality.
+The brief required a front-end web application consisting of one or more HTML pages with significant interactive functionality.
 The inclusion of information, links, imagery and functionality were designed to acheive this goal.
 The target users are listed below:

 <ul>